Thursday, January 31, 2008

 In case you hadn't heard, COSI Toledo closed down permanently on December 31, 2007, after 10 years of operation.

-I think its a little sad and scary that one of the early "brand(ed) names" of the science center business, COSI, has taken such a drubbing in both its greatly expanded Columbus location, as well as in its now defunct Toledo satellite.
+I think it's a little sad and scary that one of the early "brand(ed) names" of the science center business, COSI, has taken such a drubbing in both its greatly expanded Columbus location, as well as in its now-defunct Toledo satellite.

 Unfortunately, the news of museum closings, like COSI Toledo's, begs several important questions: 1) Are the traditional business models of museum operation truly sustainable?
 2) Is the public really willing to support museums directly (through admissions, contributions, etc.) and/or indirectly through taxes, millages, etc.?
 3) Should the IRS that grants 501 (c) 3 non-profit status for museums insist on more realistic business plans?
 All tough questions, which I don't claim to have the definitive answers to, but I am interested in starting a dialogue.
 So, what do you think?